nodejs/node-v0.x-archive/doc/api/tls.markdown

 If node is compiled with OpenSSL v1.0.0 or later then TLS-PSK (RFC 4279) support is available as an alternative to normal certificate-based authentication.
-PSK uses a pre-shared key instead of certificates to authenticate a TLS connection, providing mutual authentication (normal cert-based TLS is usually only one-way authentication).
+PSK uses a pre-shared key instead of certificates to authenticate a TLS connection, providing mutual authentication.
 PSK and certificate auth are not mutually exclusive; one server can accommodate both, with the variety used determined by the normal cipher negotiation step.
 Note that PSK is only a good choice where means exist to securely share a key with every connecting machine, so it does not replace PKI for the majority of TLS uses.

 ### s = tls.connect(port, [host], [options], callback)